Lopukhin family: History

 The family is said to have descended from Rededya and first appeared in the 14th century documents as Boyars of Ivan I of Moscow.
-Laptev family share the same roots as the Lopukhin family, as they descended from two brothers, Esip - nicknamed Lapot, who became the founder of the Laptevs, and Vasily - nicknamed Lopukha, founder of Lopukhins.
+The Laptev family shares the same roots as the Lopukhin family, as they descended from two brothers, Esip - nicknamed Lapot, who became the founder of the Laptevs, and Vasily - nicknamed Lopukha, founder of the Lopukhins.
 The family's prominence started when Eudoxia Lopukhina married Peter the Great.
 When Pyotr Lopukhin's son died childless, the family's princely title passed to Nikolai Petrovich Demidov-Lopukhin.
-The present Prince Lopukhin-Demidov is Nikolai Alexander Paul Demidoff born in 1976.
+The present Prince Lopukhin-Demidov is Nikolai Alexander Paul Demidoff, born in 1976.